marigroc/pinterest-data-pipeline53/README.md

    - Utilize a Python script for data emulation, sending data to the Kafka topics using the API Invoke URL.

 6. **Data Storage in S3 Bucket:**
-   - Finally, store the data into the previously created S3 Bucket in JSON format using the Kafka REST proxy and the API Invoke URL.
+   - Finally, store the data in the previously created S3 Bucket in JSON format using the Kafka REST proxy and the API Invoke URL.

 ##  Batch processing
 ### Data Cleaning